 A magnet for talents,

 A series of programmes and activities are designed to capture three goals: Inspire, Equip and Showcase, and to encourage think-out-of-the-box mindset within students.
 We will also engage teachers, students and stakeholders like industry advisors.

-This student-run experiential activity to design, develop and teach a course on a technology-related topic under the supervision of a Faculty Advisor.
-Student or student teams may propose class(es) of special interest not covered in formal engineering curriculum, the process of “learning by teaching” helps to train students’ confidence, organisation and communication skills.
+This student-run experiential activity provides students with opportunities to design, develop and teach a course on a technology-related topic under the supervision of a Faculty Advisor.
+By teaching a course of special interest which is not covered in formal engineering curriculum, the process of “learning by teaching” helps to train students’ confidence, organisation and communication skills.